HubTou/PNU/_demos/gorgon/README.md

 >>
 >> Unlike computer environments where each new project is like starting with a blank canvas, on a UNIX system a good percentage of any programming effor is lying there in **bins**, and **lbins**, and **/usr/bins**, not to mention **etc**, waiting to be used.
 >>
 >> The features of the UNIX system (pipes, processes, and the file system) contribute to this reusability, as does the history of sharing and contributing that extends back to 1969.
-Your risk missing the essential nature of the UNIX system if you don't put this to work.
+You risk missing the essential nature of the UNIX system if you don't put this to work.

 So let's explain the new code constructs since our hello_world program.